MapManagement/gpu-passthrough/passthrough/prerequisites.md

 ## ISO Images
 There are two images that are necessary for a Windows VM using a passthrough:
 - [Windows image file](https://www.microsoft.com/en-gb/software-download/windows10ISO)
-- [virtio driver ISO](https://docs.fedoraproject.org/en-US/quick-docs/creating-windows-virtual-machines-using-virtio-drivers/index.html) (I recommend choosing the stable release)
+- [virtio driver ISO](https://docs.fedoraproject.org/en-US/quick-docs/creating-windows-virtual-machines-using-virtio-drivers/index.html) (I recommend the stable release)